Dorothy Faye Dunaway (born January 14, 1941 in Bascom, Florida) is an American actor.

 - What Could Have Been:

 - She wanted Bonnie to wear slacks, since she would have to quickly race in and out of cars.
-The costume designer however came up with the iconic look of the long skirts, beret and short jacket - feeling a more glamorous look was a better fit.
+But the costume designer—feeling a more glamorous look was a better fit for the character—came up with the iconic wardrobe of long skirts, beret and short jacket.

 - She heavily lobbied for the role of Daisy in the 1974 adaptation of The Great Gatsby.
 She later titled her autobiography Looking for Gatsby.

 - She turned down a role on Guiding Light in order to be taken seriously as an actress.